APPetite: Using Dining Cashback Rewards with Ease

 ———————————————————————————————————————————

-As visualization was an important factor for an attractive app, according to our user interviews, we spent time building a fresh, modern color palette— purple, green, and orange — to design our app.
-After researching trends that were popular among users in our demographic, we came up with the branding guidelines below:
+I spent time building a fresh, modern color palette— purple, green, and orange — to design our app.
+After researching trends that were popular among users in our demographic, I came up with the branding guidelines below:

-Here were some of the rejected logo ideas that didn’t quite fit the mood we wanted to capture with APPetite:
+Here were some of the rejected logo ideas that didn’t quite fit the mood I wanted to capture with APPetite:

 Usability Testing and Feedback